paju3125/PixelStat_ERP/README.md

-# PixelStat_ERP - In Collaboration PixelStat eSolutions Company
+# PixelStat_ERP - In Collaboration with PixelStat eSolutions Company

 ## Worked as a Full Stack Intern in PixelStat eSolutions
 #### Designed and Developed a web application for one of the clients of PixelStat company.